- Advtech Group

-- Category Advice Column, Education, Parenting, Tween & Teen
+- Category Advice Column, Education, Mainstream Education, Parenting, Study Assistance, Tween & Teen

 With the academic year now in full swing, many prospective students who missed out on a space at their chosen institution, or those who considered furthering their studies but left it too late, mistakenly think that their chance will only come around again next year.